Defence Work Experience ProgramDefence is happy to announce that they are starting to open up Work Experience placements in 2021.

 To be eligible to apply, you'll need to be an Australian citizen aged between 18 and 24 on completion of military training (dates vary by job).
 You'll also need to have completed Year 12 (subject passes required to vary by job) and have passed in Year 10 English and Maths.
 Refer to individual job pages for more information.

-Applications for the 2021 program are now open.
+Applications for the 2021 program are now closed.
 Register your interest to receive updates and don’t miss your chance to be part of this unique experience.https://army.defencejobs.gov.au/students-and-education/gap-year?page=1&perPage=21&query=